 Genetically modified (GM) food crops are crops which have been derived or developed from organisms that have had changes made to their DNA using genetic engineering.
 These changes can introduce traits such as:

 The South Australian Government’s moratorium on the cultivation of GM food crops reflects ongoing concerns in the community about the potential impacts of GM food crops on the integrity of the state’s conventional food production systems.

 In addition, the government believes GM food crops could have a negative impact on the marketing of the state’s premium food and wine in export markets around the world.

-The Genetically Modified Crops Management Act 2004 enables the Minister for Agriculture, Food and Fisheries to issue exemption notices for the limited-scale cultivation of GM food crops including experimental purposes, providing certain requirements are satisfied, including thorough containment of the GM crops to ensure that conventional food production systems are unaffected.
+The Genetically Modified Crops Management Act 2004 enables the Minister for Primary Industries and Regional Development to issue exemption notices for the limited-scale cultivation of GM food crops including experimental purposes, providing certain requirements are satisfied, including thorough containment of the GM crops to ensure that conventional food production systems are unaffected.

 Exemptions granted since 2004 are listed in the:

 The Genetically Modified (GM) Crop Advisory Committee provides advice to the Minister on the issues and risks of genetically modified crops to markets and trade.